KaranKamat0506/python_basics/README.md

 ## 📌 Overview

 This repository contains **basic Python programs and coding questions** to build a strong foundation in Python programming.
-It is intended for learning, practice, and quick revision of core concepts.
+It is intended for learning, practice, and quick revision of core concepts

 ---